VincentDirac/thtk-Unpack_All_in_One/thtk/README.thecl.txt

 ECLMAP FILE FORMAT
-       Eclmap files, which are added with the -m option, consist of two  kinds of lines: control lines (which start with ‘!’), and mapping lines.
+       Eclmap files, which are added with the -m option, consist of two  kinds of lines: control lines (which start with 窶!窶), and mapping lines.

-       The  file  starts with ‘!eclmap’ control line.
+       The  file  starts with 窶!eclmap窶 control line.
 The rest of the control lines select the mapping that is being modified:

-       ‘!ins_names’
+       窶!ins_names窶
                Instruction names.
 This is the default mapping.
                Value: identifier

-       ‘!ins_signatures’
+       窶!ins_signatures窶
                Instruction signatures.
                Value: signature

-       ‘!gvar_names’
+       窶!gvar_names窶
                Global variable names.
                Value: identifier

-       ‘!gvar_types’
+       窶!gvar_types窶
                Global variable types.
-               Value: type (‘$’ for integer, ‘%’ for float)
+               Value: type (窶$窶 for integer, 窶%窶 for float)

-       ‘!timeline_ins_names’
+       窶!timeline_ins_names窶
                Timeline instruction names.
                Value: identifier

-       ‘!timeline_ins_signatures’
+       窶!timeline_ins_signatures窶
                Timeline instruction signatures.
                Value: signature